compsocialscience/summer-institute/2022/jias/pre_arrival.md

 # Pre-arrival

 The Summer Institute will bring together people from many fields and backgrounds.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-JIAS 2022.
+In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-JIAS/IPATC 2022.

 - Complete the pre-institute readings
 - Complete coding bootcamp (if needed)